Skip to content

 More technical details

-All tracks are processed as raw pcm by Music Assistant internally.
-So everything that is played will be first converted to raw pcm in the sample rate and bit depth of the origin (unless flow mode is enabled) and the gain adjustment is done while extracting the raw source media so the pcm chunks passed into the streaming engine have the gain adjustment applied.
-In this way there should be enough headroom within the 16 or 24 bits bit depth.
-Converting to 32 or 64 bits floating point is something that has been considered but it was decided that it was not worth the overhead and comes at the risk of dithering when going back from 64 bits to 16 or 24 bits so instead the MA design settled on applying the correction gain while extracting the raw audio from its base codec.
+All tracks are processed internally as raw pcm by Music Assistant.
+So everything that is played will be first decoded to raw pcm of 32 bits floating point in the sample rate of the origin (unless explicit resampling is enabled/needed, such as when flow mode is enabled), and the gain adjustment is done while extracting the raw source media so the pcm chunks passed into the streaming engine have the gain adjustment applied.
+In this way there should be enough headroom within the (final) 16 or 24 bits bit depth.
+If a playback target does not support bit depths higher than 16 bits, dithering will be applied to bring the signal down again to 16 bits without qualitt loss.

 Track Queueing

 NATIVE ENQUEUE SUPPORT The player has native enqueue support so we tell it what the next track will be right before the current one ends.
 This is a special feature that not all players support.
-Its supported (and by default enabled) for Slimproto, Google Cast and Sonos players.
-Some DLNA players support it but others don't so we offer a player setting to enable it so a user can try himself if the player accepts it. benefit is full support gapless playback and in case of Slimproto and Sonos also crossfade.
-Also full metadata will be sent to the player what is currently playing.
+Its supported (and by default enabled) for example on Slimproto, Google Cast and Sonos players.
+Some DLNA players support it but others don't so we offer a player setting to enable it so a user can try and see if the player accepts it.
+The benefit of this is full support gapless playback and, in the case of Slimproto and Sonos, also crossfade.
+Full metadata will also be sent to the player which is currently playing.

 FLOW MODE As an alternative to native enqueuing we can also send one stream of audio to the player and let Music Assistant stitch the songs together (with gapless or crossfade).
-This mode is used by default for Airplay and snapcast and will be used by DLNA and Cast if crossfade gets enabled.
-Downside of this approach is that Google cast (and most DLNA players) looses metadata display (on the speaker itself).
-Some DLNA players support "icy metadata" which is what we send to inform what is playing.
+This mode is used by default for Airplay, Snapcast and any mediaplayers you import from Home Assistant, and flow mode will also be used by DLNA and Cast if crossfade gets enabled.
+The downside of this approach is that most players lose metadata display (on the speaker itself).
+Some DLNA players however support "icy metadata" which is what we send to inform what is playing.

 Player Perfect Sync